Thinking About a Settlement Agreement?

 Confidentiality and Restrictive Covenants

 Most settlement agreements include confidentiality clauses to keep people from gossiping and protect business interests.
 It’s essential, however, to keep this element realistic and not so broad that it becomes unenforceable.
-In some cases, employers may also wish to specify restrictive covenants, in which case, the employee should receive further consideration (such as a payment or benefit) for agreeing to it.
-Examples might include a non-compete clause that prevents the employee from working for a competitor for a given period after leaving, or a non-solicitation clause that prevents the employee from poaching the company’s clients, customers, or staff.
+In some cases, employers may also wish to add or reiterate restrictive covenants.
+If the contract of employment did not contain restrictive covenants and they are only introduced as part of the settlement agreement, the employee should receive further consideration (such as a payment or benefit) for agreeing to it.
+Examples of restrictive covenants might include a non-compete clause that prevents the employee from working for a competitor for a given period after leaving, or a non-solicitation clause that prevents the employee from poaching the company’s clients, customers, or staff.

 These restrictions must be reasonable and proportionate, meaning they must…